etronic-industries/ModBot/README.md

 1. Download.
 2. insert your bot token in `./Configuration/config.json`
 3. Run `npm install` to install dependancies
-4. Navigste to the folder and run `node bot.js` to start the bot.
+4. Navigate to the folder and run `node bot.js` to start the bot.

 # License